mattbingham/Python/README.md

 ## Scripts
 - `dog-owner.py` - Add a dog and dog tag.
 Associate dog with an owner.

+- `miles-km-conversion.py` - Allows user to choose a conversion of value from km to miles or miles to km.

 - `simple-calulator.py` - Takes two number inputs and calculates them according to another user input.